Hi, what do you want to do?

 Geometric Shapes

 Tenth graders solve problems using the correct tools.
-In this geometry activity, 10th graders solve problems by constructions and graphing.
+In this geometry lesson, 10th graders solve problems by constructions and graphing.
 They use a protractor, compass and straight edge to help create angles and bisectors.